electroglyph/atheriz/docs/06_settings.md

 - `FUNCPARSER_START_CHAR`: Defines the initialization character for invoking functions (default: `$`).
 - `FUNCPARSER_ESCAPE_CHAR`: Specifies the escape character mapping (default: `\`).
 - `FUNCPARSER_MAX_NESTING`: Determines the maximum level of allowed nested arguments dynamically.

+### 6.2.10 Sound Settings
+- `DEFAULT_OPEN_SOUND_ATTENUATION`: Decibels subtracted from a sound each time it passes through an open pathway (e.g., open doors, hallways).
+Default `10.0`.
+- `DEFAULT_ENCLOSED_SOUND_ATTENUATION`: Decibels subtracted from a sound each time it passes through a closed/enclosed pathway.
+Default `20.0`.
+- `DEFAULT_AMBIENT_SOUND_LEVEL`: Ambient noise floor in decibels; incoming sounds quieter than this are ignored.
+Default `5.0`.

 [Table of Contents](./table_of_contents.md) | [Next: 07 Mixins](./07_mixins.md)